richard875/scalable-kafka-mqtt-couchbase/HTTPS-DEPLOYMENT.md

 sh get-docker.sh
 sudo usermod -aG docker $USER

-# Install Docker Compose
+# Docker Compose comes with Docker Engine by default now
-sudo curl -L "https://github.com/docker/compose/releases/latest/download/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
-sudo chmod +x /usr/local/bin/docker-compose
+# No separate installation needed

 # Log out and back in for group changes to take effect
 exit